 What are some family road trip ideas when kids are involved?

 Try and limit your time in the car as kids get antsy very quick.
 Have lots of activities planned and limit drive times.
-Distract them with mobile games or have everyone listen to that audiobook together.
+Distract them with mobile games (or even packable travel games) or have everyone listen to that audiobook together.

 How much will a road trip cost?

 Road trip expenses add up very quickly, especially if you spend frivolously.
 It’s possible to spend less $100/day, but you need to have extremely strict habits.
 This means doing things like camping out as much as possible, being fuel-efficient, and cooking your own food.